For AI agents: a documentation index is available at /llms.txt

 Changing your API token requires a few minutes of downtime, and you will need to update all your applications to use the new token.

-When you rotate your API key:
+When you rotate your API token:

 • Your current key is immediately invalidated